 Course directors may send grade reports for students having academic difficulties to the Office for Academic Affairs.
-This information will be considered in the evaluation of student performance and academic status and will help to identify students to be referred to the Student Success Team for academic assistance.
+This information will be considered in the evaluation of student performance and academic status and will help to identify students to be referred to the Office of Student Affairs for student assistance.